This is a working document that will be regularly reviewed as more data becomes availableV8

 Performance indicator Definition and rationale Recommended evidence

-Job outcomes (single)Number of people who have completed 4 or more hours of paid employment.
+Job outcomes (single individuals)Number of people who have completed 4 or more hours of paid employment.

 A client is self-employment if they are: